up9inc/mockintosh/docs/index.md

 Using `--enable-tags` option the tags in the configuration file can be enabled in startup time, e.g. `mockintosh --enable-tags first,second`

+Using `--sample-config` will cause Mockintosh to write the example configuration file into specified location.

 ### OpenAPI Specification to Mockintosh Config Conversion (_experimental_)